Fate-Grand-Automata/FGA/README.md

 [FGOLua]: https://github.com/29988122/Fate-Grand-Order_Lua

 ## Like the project?
-Want to support me?
+Want to support us?
 ~~Just pray that I can roll [Skadi](https://gamepress.gg/grandorder/servant/scathachskadi)!~~ `SUCCESS!`
 Oh, and code/doc contributions are surely welcome!